bitcoinfees/bitcoinfees.github.io/about.md

 given in satoshis per kB of transaction size ("fee rate"), and with respect to a given expected wait time (time spent waiting to be included in a block).

-The estimated are updated every minute.
+The estimates are updated every minute.

 ## How are the estimates obtained?

 The estimates are obtained by Monte Carlo simulation of a queueing model of the Bitcoin network.
-Both miner selection policy and transaction arrival statistics are modeled and estimated.
+Both miner transaction selection policy and transaction arrival statistics are modeled and estimated.

 From the simulations we can obtain the transient distribution of the wait time of a transaction with a given fee rate, conditioned on the current mempool state, and hence derive the fee estimates.